 In 2009, Steinway launched the Performance Edition of the Boston piano with enhancements to the instruments’ design and specifications, including a grand inner rim of maple for increased structural integrity and improved tone, the patented Octagrip® pinblock for smoother tuning and more consistent torque, and improvements to hardware and keytop material, among other things.
 Performance Edition models have model numbers ending in PE.
 In 2016, the company introduced Performance Edition II grands (PE-II), containing further improvements, including bubinga veneer on the inside rim of all ebony grands, improved finishes, a new plate color, and other cosmetic changes; and a lower-tension scale, resulting in a very clear bass, better treble sustain, and more transparency in the tenor range.

-Sold only through select Steinway dealers, Boston pianos are currently available in three sizes of vertical and five sizes of grand.
-All are made in Japan, except the model UP-118S PE, which is made in Kawai’s Indonesian factory.
+Sold only through select Steinway dealers, Boston pianos are currently available in four sizes of vertical and five sizes of grand.
+The grands, and vertical models 118E, 126E, and 132E, are made in Japan; vertical models 118S and 120S are made in Kawai’s Indonesian factory.